RedHatInsights/platform-changelog-go/README.md

 From there, you should be able to open a browser and see the results at: http://localhost:8000/api/platform-changelog/v1/commits.
 There should be commits matching the webhook data that was sent.

-## Running Tests
+## Running Unit Tests

-TODO: Get some tests in here
+Aside from the Webhook tests, the other tests use the Ginkgo testing framework.
+The service is still in development, so there are not many tests available.

+Use `make test` to run all unit tests.

 # Get Help